Species: Pacific Bluefin Tuna

 For Superfrozen Bluefin Tuna: Superfrozen Bluefin Tuna can be stored in a conventional home freezer for approximately 1.5 weeks before oxidation occurs (change in color).

-Method I: Place superfrozen product in cold water (preferably an ice bath) for 15 to 30 minutes, until thawed.
+Place superfrozen product in cold water for 15 to 30 minutes, until thawed.
 Remove the portion from the plastic, pat dry and wrap with our white butcher paper provided.
 Cut and enjoy within 24 hours.

 Riviera Seafood Club's Fresh Pacific Bluefin Tuna Akami ('Hon-Maguro' in Japanese) is prized around the world for its rich, meaty flavor and delicate features.
 Our Bluefin tuna are responsibly caught in the wild, and then ranched in the pristine waters of Baja by Bluefiná.
 Each and every Bluefin is harvested to order, always utilizing the Ike Jime method to maximize flavor and texture.